atet/rmd_tutorial/README.md

 ### Manipulation

-The four data sets loaded were previously split from a larger data set, we will merge them all back together.
+The four data sets loaded were previously split from a larger data set, we will stitch them all back together.

-You can concatenate rows of data together:
+First we will concatenate rows of data together:

 ``` r
 iris12 = rbind(iris1, iris2)
 iris34 = rbind(iris3, iris4)
 ```

-Though you could also concatenate columns together, we will merge using a key row `$id` to ensure that out-of-order data is merged correctly:
+Secondly, though you could also concatenate columns together (using `cbind`), we will `merge` using a key row `$id` to ensure that out-of-order data is merged correctly:

 ``` r
 iris1234 = merge(iris12, iris34, by = "id")